FusionAuth/fusionauth-example-family/README.md

 * Create a consent in the FusionAuth admin screen.
 "Settings" -> "Consents".
 * `npm install`
 * update `routes/index.js` with your API key
-* update `routes/index.js`, `views/index.pug` and `confirmchicldren.pug` with the client id of your FusionAuth application.
+* update `routes/index.js`, `views/index.pug` and `confirmchildren.pug` with the client id of your FusionAuth application.
 * update `routes/index.js` with your client secret and consent id.
 * `npm start`